 We’re gonna be psychos and make Christmas presents in July.
 Yes.
 This is happening.
 A good first step to getting in the mood for Christmas is open up your freezer and stick your head in it.
 It’ll rev up your wintery engines.
-(That is not a euphemism, by the way, “wintery engines.”
+Let’s make some Homemade Luxardo Maraschino Cherries!

 Cherries are in full bloom right now.
 I was lucky enough to come across sour cherries and they are my absolute favorite.
 They require a bit of sugar to give them a nice balance, but not too much because I like to celebrate their tartness rather than just blast it out to oblivion.

 I’m sure you’ve had cheap, bright pink maraschino cherries.
 Perhaps you had them when your mom ordered you a shirley temple and you loved them.
 I was the same way.

 But they have no place in my adult cocktails nor my adult banana splits.
 (Again, that sounds bad!)

 It’s time for us to grow up and make fancy-ass maraschino cherries.
 This step in the right direction starts with a bottle of Luxardo liqueur.

 In a pot there is water, cinnamon sticks, a vanilla bean, some nutmeg and some sugar (not too much).
 That’s cooked down and steeped and then the luxardo and cherries are added.